Art or Propaganda?

 I wake feeling I've neglected MY soul-goals--I need to try for the full whaleback.

 I wake up in the sleep-lab.
-I talk to two men, musicians not sleep-researchers, about show tunes in a Hollywood musical.
-I admire the craft--never inspired, forgettable themes, but every place where I sense the need for an effect, there's something sturdy if not brilliant.
+Two men, musicians not sleep-researchers, are arguing about show tunes in an old Hollywood musical.
+I admire their craft--rather forgettable tunes, but every spot where I sense the need for a certain effect, there it is--sturdy, if not brilliant.
 All contributes to the purpose of the song in the whole work--its point, or its mood-setting power guiding the audience toward a point, like seeking your center in the Wizard of Oz (the four questers each symbolize a Jungian function!
 Lion=body, Tin Man=heart, Scarecrow=mind, Dorothy=soul!
 A complete soul, in Toto, as they say), or the antiracist theme elevating South Pacific beyond the typical musical of its era.
 This musical has no showstopper, no "Somewhere Over the Rainbow"--but it moves, and keeps moving.

 He says "Yeah, yeah, okay" but his tone is reluctant.
 Silence.
 At last he adds, "You admit this musical you admire has mediocre songs.
 You're enthusing about 'good enough in the service of a higher good'.
 Well, I get the logic of it, but I want great music.
 Period.
 Art that serves other purposes isn't art.
 It's propaganda!"